-The diagnostic tool can retrieve In-use Performance Tracking (IPT) statistics for monitors supported by the vehicle under test.
+The Scan Tool can retrieve In-use Performance Tracking (IPT) statistics for monitors supported by the vehicle under test.
 Two values are returned for each monitor; the number of times that all conditions necessary for a specific monitor to detect a malfunction have been encountered (XXXCOND), and the number of times that the vehicle has been operated under the specific conditions for the monitor (XXXCOMP).
-Statistics are also provided for the number of times the vehicle has been operated in OBD monitoring conditions (OBDCOND), and the number of times the vehicle has been started (IGNCNTR).
+Statistics are also provided for the number of times the vehicle has been operated in OBD monitoring conditions (OBDCOND), and the number of times the vehicle's engine has been started (IGNCNTR).

-- 1. While linked to a vehicle, press and release the M button. - The Main Menu displays.
+- 1. With the Scan Tool in OBD2 mode, press and release the M button.

+- The Main Menu displays.

+- Use the UP